Dr Chris Fowler

 - Fowler C. Rates of (ex)change: Decay and growth, memory and the transformation of the dead in early Neolithic southern Britain.
 In: Williams, H, ed.
 Archaeologies of Remembrance: Death and Memory in Past Societies.
 New York, USA: Springer, 2003, pp.45-63.

 - Fowler C. Body parts: Personhood and materiality in the Manx Neolithic.
 In: Hamilakis, Y., Pluciennik, M., Tarlow, S, ed.
 Thinking Through the Body: Archaeologies of Corporeality.
 New York: Kluwer Academic/Plenum Publishers, 2002, pp.47-69.

 - Fowler C. Personhood and social relations in the British Neolithic, with a study from the Isle of Man.
 Journal of Material Culture 2001, 6(2), 137-163.

 - Fowler C. The subject, the individual, and archaeological interpretation: reading Judith Butler and Luce Irigaray.
 In: Cornelius Holtorf and Hakan Karlsson, ed.
 Philosophy and Archaeological Practice: Perspectives for the 21st Century.
 Gothenburg: Bricoleur Press, 2000, pp.107-135.

 - Turner S, Fowler C. The bones of the Northumbrian landscape: technologies of social change in the conversion period.
 In: Ó Carragáin, T; Turner, S, ed.
 Making Christian landscapes in Atlantic Europe.
 Conversion and consolidation in the early Middle Ages.
-Cork: Cork University Press, 2016, pp.251-265.
-In Press.
+Cork, Ireland: Cork University Press, 2016, pp.249-263.